 Admission and Timed-entry FAQ

 We are pleased to announce that The Morton Arboretum is open to the public with new guidelines.
 Timed-entry tickets are required for all members and guests (including children and infants) and will help ensure paced arrivals and moderated attendance numbers.
 Not a member?
 Join today.

 Advance, timed-entry member passes or guest tickets must be reserved online to ensure paced arrivals and safe attendance levels.
 Passes are not required for President’s Council or Thornhill Society members.
 Interested in joining the President’s Council or Thornhill Society?
 Learn more.

 This is the only method for admission, and it is a change from the Arboretum’s previous admission process.
 Passes and tickets will not be available at the gatehouse.
 Members and guests who arrive outside of the one-hour window of their selected ticket time will be denied entry.

-Please visit the Know Before You Go and Phased Reopening of Buildings webpages for updates leading up to reopening, and review the following frequently asked questions regarding the new admission process.
+Please visit the Know Before You Go and Phased Reopening of Buildings webpages for updates and review the following frequently asked questions regarding the new admission process.

 Where do I go to reserve timed-entry member passes and visitor tickets?